apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 3. Spring Boot 3
 4. Quarkus 3

 Camel 4 requires Java 17.
-Support for Java 21 is planned for next LTS released by end of this year.
+We plan to support Java 21 on next LTS released by the end of this year.

 ### 2) Dependency updates